Mary Blair Gallery

 1911 – 1978Watercolors

 Mary Blair began her lifelong multifaceted art career in the 1930’s as a member of the prestigious California Watercolor Society.
-Examples below are from the eary 1930’s:

 South American